-- End of January with the facilitator of the gifted, teachers from 2nd, 4th and 7th grades will complete the electronic Gifted Characteristics Checklist for every student each year. - Completed Checklists for students being recommended to the BIT team or for gifted testing will be placed in the student's gifted purple folder within the student cume folder. - □ February after electronic checklists are completed, buildings will refer students to their BIT teams and complete Sections A-C of Form 1 Referral, Notice and Consent for Evaluation for Gifted Services.
-Formal testing to identify gifted students can begin as early as February. - □ Gifted forms 1-3 (Consent, Eligibility and Service Learning Plans) from testing will be placed in each gifted student's purple folder within the cume folder. - □ April 30 teachers who will service the gifted students will be assigned. - All new students who have moved into the district will have a Checklist completed for them.
-The building that the student moved into is responsible for completing the checklist yearly by May 1. - By May 15, all gifted testing will be complete and parental consent for gifted services will be obtained. - Transition meetings will take place between May 20-June 1 yearly. - By October 1, facilitator of the gifted will identify students in Power School yearly. - By November 30, Learning Service Plans will be completed with the original copy being kept in the gifted student's purple folder.
+- End of January with the facilitator of the gifted, teachers from 2nd, 3rd, 5th, and 7th grades will complete the electronic Form 1: Gifted Characteristics Checklist for every student each year (SVMS will begin process in first semester). - February, after electronic checklists are completed, buildings will refer students to their BIT teams and complete Sections A-C of Form 2: Referral, Notice and Consent for Evaluation for Gifted Services.
+Formal testing to identify gifted students can begin as early as February. - After formal evaluation is completed, school psychologist will complete Form 3: Summary of Evaluation, Eligibility Determination, and Parental Consent for Gifted Services. - Gifted forms 1-3 (Screener/Checklist, Referral/Consent, and Summary of Evaluation) from testing will be placed in SEAS and in each gifted student's electronic purple folder housed with district facilitator. - April 30 teachers who will service the gifted students will be assigned. - All new 2nd, 3rd, 5th, and 7th grade students who have moved into the district will have a Form 1: Checklist completed for them.
+The building that the student moved into is responsible for completing the checklist yearly by April 20. - By May 15, all gifted testing will be complete and parental consent for gifted services will be obtained. - Yearly transition meetings will take place between May 20-June 1. - By October 1, facilitator of the gifted will identify students in Infinite Campus. - By November 30, Learning Service Plans (ILP) will be completed with the original copy being kept in the gifted student's electronic purple folder housed with district facilitator.
+A copy of the ILP will also be uploaded to Infinite Campus and SEAS.
 Cluster teachers will keep a working copy of each learning plan. - Between the end of May and the beginning of November, the gifted facilitator will send a master copy of identified gifted students to all building administrators as a "double check" system.
 Facilitator will keep the master copy of all identified gifted students.